Effective Date: 7/31/2024 (see Revision Log for what changed on this date; use Questions & Feedback form to interact with University Controller staff)

 Uniforms and Work Clothes

-(e.g., provided by campus police or facilities management office for use at work, or by organizational unit for use at a conference or other event) Yes Reported as wages to the employee unless employee is required to wear the uniform while conducting official university business for the organizational unit, and the uniform is not suitable for everyday wear.
+Provided by organizational unit, such as campus police or facilities management office, for use at work, or by organizational unit for use at a conference or other event Yes Reported as wages to the employee unless employee is required to wear the uniform while conducting official university business for the organizational unit and the uniform is not suitable for everyday wear.

 Exceptions